Accessibility Tools

 • If pain or swelling occurs, immediately stop the activity and rest for a few days.
 If continued pain persists, see an orthopaedic surgeon.

-• It is important to remember that if you recognize the symptoms early and treat them appropriately, you can return to sports at your normal playing level.
+• It is important to remember that if you recognise the symptoms early and treat them appropriately, you can return to sports at your normal playing level.

 • Sydney Orthopaedic Specialists